Modelling World 2026

 Michael Mahut, Senior Director, Mobility Simulation.
 Bentley Systems

-FlowIQ: Turning Existing Footage into Insights with AI-driven Software
+FlowIQ: Turning existing footage into Insights with AI-driven software

 Graham Hambley, Head of Analysis, Tracsis and Phil Baldacchino-Steward, Commercial Director, Tracsis